NawarAli1912/EStore.API/README.md

 ## Features

-- **Clean Architecture:** The project is structured following the Clean Architecture principles, ensuring a separation of concerns and maintainability.
+- **Clean Architecture:** ensures a modular and maintainable codebase by following Clean Architecture principles.
 - **MediatR:** Utilizes the MediatR library for implementing the mediator pattern, promoting loose coupling between components.
 - **Entity Framework Core and Dapper:** Uses both EF Core and Dapper for data access, providing flexibility and performance optimization where needed.
 - **NEST and Elasticsearch:** Implements Elasticsearch using NEST for efficient and scalable product searching.